visgl/luma.gl/docs/api-reference/webgl/program.md

 * `transformFeedback`=`null` - optional `TransformFeedback` object containing buffers that will receive the output of the transform feedback operation.
 * `uniforms`=`{}` - a map of uniforms that will be set before the draw call.
 * `samplers`=`{}` - a map of texture `Sampler`s that will be bound before the draw call.
+* `parameters` - temporary gl settings to be applied to this draw call.

 Runs the shaders in the program, on the attributes and uniforms.
 * Indexed rendering uses the element buffer (`GL.ELEMENT_ARRAY_BUFFER`), make sure your attributes or `VertexArray` contains one.